Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Windows).md

 ## Create-CGPU-VM

 1. Prepare ssh key for creating VM (if you don't have one)
+- Make sure to store your passphrase for later if using one

 ```
 # id_rsa.pub will used as ssh-key-values for VM creation.